subconcept-labs/ulangi/docs/index.md

 ---

 # Ulangi Documentation
-## Make developing easy and fun
+## Project management
-We use **monorepo** to manage Ulangi project; that is, everything about Ulangi is hosted on a single repository.
+We use **monorepo ([Lerna](https://github.com/lerna/lerna))** to manage Ulangi project; that is, everything about Ulangi is hosted on a single repository.
 This makes it easy to reuse code across multiple platforms and to track related issues.

 ---